-We present herein, a HIV/ hepatitis B virus (HBV) co-infected liver cirrhosis patient who manifested as lower gastrointestinal (GI) bleeding.
-This case shows us essential colonoscopy and pathological diagnosis should not be forgotten for visceral KS with GI bleeding.
-We use “Kaposi Sarcoma”, “HIV”, “gastrointestinal bleeding” and pertinent words to search the articles on Pubmed.
+We present herein, a patient with HIV/ hepatitis B virus (HBV) co-infected liver cirrhosis that manifested as lower gastrointestinal (GI) bleeding.
+This case shows that essential colonoscopy and pathological diagnosis should not be forgotten for visceral KS with GI bleeding.
+We used “Kaposi’s Sarcoma”, “HIV”, “gastrointestinal bleeding”, and pertinent words to search the articles on PubMed.

 CASE PRESENTATION